Workshop session organised by I4MS: How can regions support the digital transformation of SMEs?

 The Digital Innovation Hub DIH4.AI from Gdansk, Poland, is co-created by a consortium of the company Voicelab.ai and the Gdansk University of Technology in collaboration with almost 20 partners.

 DIH4.AI is one of the leaders of Digital Innovation Hubs in Poland, selected in October 2019 by the Ministry of Development, Labour and Technology.

-The primary objective of DIH4.AI is to support companies during the production and commercialisation of innovative high-tech projects through access to knowledge, experience, technologies and good practices.
-The Digital Innovation Hub conducts information, training, consulting and implementation activities - in particular in the field of AI, but also robotics, Internet of Things (IoT) and cybersecurity.
-In order to provide entrepreneurs, business environment organisations and representatives of public administration with support in the process of digital transformation, the hub offers training services, and access to computing power and laboratories, as well as advice on the use of AI for data processing.
+The primary objective of DIH4.AI is to support companies during the production and marketing phases of innovative high-tech projects through access to knowledge, experience, technologies and good practices.
+The Digital Innovation Hub conducts information, training, consulting and implementation activities, in particular in the field of AI, but also in robotics, Internet of Things (IoT) and cybersecurity.
+In order to support entrepreneurs, business environment organisations and public administration representatives through the process of digital transformation, the hub offers training services, and access to computing power and laboratories, as well as advice on the use of AI for data processing.
 The DIH4.AI Hub organises and participates in events aimed at increasing entrepreneurs' awareness of the need to introduce changes.
 An important part of the activity is conducting audits assessing the digital maturity of companies using the ADMA methodology, and then developing a plan for digital transformation of the company.